Changing DIY mixing for the better, forever

-I have been working with eliquids for almost ten years now, including helping to develop the first UK manufactured eliquid, ECOpure, which launched in April 2009.
-I still have the same passion, as I am a vaper who likes to create new blended Flavours, around 60 over the past six years, which I consider good enough for the market.
-My methods for creating a new blend differ from the 'orthodox' methods, but for very good reasons.
-I have seen that the majority of recipes follow a particular format, a list of all the ingredients and percentages that are combined to make an eliquid, often with the total Flavour percentage shown.
+I have been working with eliquids since October 2008, including helping to develop the first UK manufactured eliquid, ECOpure, which launched in April 2009.
+I still have the same passion, as I am a vaper who likes to create new blended Flavours, over 60 since 2012, which I consider good enough for the market.

 Every set-up has its sweet spot, the point at which the Flavour perception and vape experience are at their optimum, but that sweet spot depends on the percentages being right for each individual; some tanks might require just 3% Flavour content to deliver the best, others might need 10%, equally so with individual Flavours, some are good at 3% while others need more.
-The variables in Flavour behavior, equipment, and, most importantly, personal taste, must be given the utmost attention in order to enjoy the best vaping experience.
+The variables in Flavour behaviour, equipment, and, most importantly, personal taste, must be given the utmost attention in order to enjoy the best vaping experience.
 Some might wax lyrical about a particular recipe that has 14% Flavour, but for others, that might be sickly and overpowering, often resulting in comments from 'yuk' to 'buttjuice!'.
 If only the percentages were more flexible, then I am certain more vapers would agree on Flavour perception.
-So, here is how I develop blended Flavours from scratch easily, and whilst avoiding the potential waste of valuable juice - even though I have thousands of gallons at my disposal, I baulk at wasting even a few ml!!

 The first step is to make notes of the recipe with exact figures; these will change as the process is repeated until you hit the jackpot.

 You should now know two things; is the Flavour to your taste, and is the Flavour strength good for you and your equipment.
 If not, make minor adjustments to the recipe you wrote down, now called version 2.
-Changing one ingredient at a time is time consuming when you are going to repeat this process until satisfied, but it will pay big dividends by the end and will reward you with a vape experience that is tailor made just for you.
+Changing one ingredient at a time is time consuming when you are going to repeat this process until satisfied, but it will pay big dividends by the end and will reward you with a vape experience that is tailor made just for you - total control.

 Eventually, when I am happy with a Flavour, I make up a litre and leave it for four to six weeks to ensure it remains stable and the Flavour does not change for the worse.
 Then I have reliable vapers sample it at varying Nicotine strengths and different PG/VG ratios on different equipment.
 I still use small samples at this stage to avoid wasting precious liquid; only when I know it is all right will I make up a bigger bottle.

 There are very few Flavours that I would consider an ADV, mostly because vaping the same Flavour all day can become dull, giving rise to Vaper's Tongue, a lack of Flavour perception.
 I usually have five or six tanks on the go with different Flavours, some favourites and some under development, and that variety helps keep the perception fresh.
-Cures for Vaper's Tongue include eating some toast or potato chips (scrubs the taste buds) or brushing the tongue with a toothbrush.
+Cures for Vaper's Tongue include eating some toast or crisps (potato chips) that scrub the taste buds, or brushing the tongue with a toothbrush.

 So, now you know why I mix like I do, because I want the Flavour right and I want to choose my strength to suit my taste, total control!